IdontKnoware/image-onecolor-extractor/readme.md

 ## About project

-The tool returns the higher pixel count of a single color of an image.
+The tool returns predominant color of an image.